willematack/CarbonStorage/README.md

 I am assisting Professor [Sebastian Jaimungal](https://sebastian.statistics.utoronto.ca/) with one of his research projects in the Department of Statistics at the University of Toronto.

 This project is my part of a broader Reinforcement Learning Project, which I am working on with my partner [Elijah French](https://github.com/ElijahFrench).
-Note that due to privacy reasons, I could not include all code in this repo.
+Note that due to privacy reasons, I could not include all code in this repo, but some relevant files are included.

 ## Broader Problem